 Ready to Ship

-Besides offering amazing cottage gear products, the main claim to fame for Big Outdoors is that they warehouse all the gear they sell.
+Besides offering amazing cottage gear products, the main claim to fame for Garage Grown Gear is that they warehouse all the gear they sell.
 A typical issue with cottage gear manufacturers is they take 4-8 weeks to create the gear after you order it.
 This can be a rough time frame for people with trips planned.
-Big Outdoors has already ordered all the gear and they can ship it to you the next day, well before that trip takes place.
+Garage Grown Gear has already ordered all the gear and they can ship it to you the next day, well before that trip takes place.

 To Shop or Not

-If you’re a fan of supporting the little guy and want uncompromising quality, Big Outdoors is the place to shop.
-They update their collection seasonally, so what you see is what you get.
+If you’re a fan of supporting the little guy and want unique gear from a tiny brand, Garage Grown Gear is the place to shop.

 Huckberry is the leader in alternative offerings for the outdoor crowd.
 The site does have a small selection of traditional outdoor gear, but offers many brands you’ve probably never heard of, often for the urban hiker or a more casual environment.